 - [24] The Complainant stated that typical market rates are normally determined by observing market activity during the 36 month period preceding the valuation date which in this case would be July 1, 2013 to July 1, 2016, and advised that this is common practice in other municipalities, including Calgary. - [25] The Complainant highlighted three leases signed within the 36 month interval (Alberta Motor Association in Southpointe Common \$21.20, Sport Check in Southpointe Plaza \$17.60, and Winners in Southpointe Plaza \$13.00) and argued that these leases provided adequate basis to adjust the assessment rates. - [26] The Complainant also argued that the pre-2013 rental rates utilized by the Respondent do not reflect the 2016 economic climate in Red Deer.
-In support of this, the Complainant referred to two major industrial operations that had either vacated large portions of their space or downsized considerably in the 2016 valuation year, and cited an e-mail from Avison Young (exhibit C2 page 39) confirming increasing industrial vacancies and declining industrial property values in the Red Deer area. - [27] The Complainant also cited a number of mid-2016 Alberta Government (Treasury Branch and Finance) publications and newspaper articles describing the struggling economy, declining economic output and growing unemployment among a variety of economic indicators (exhibit C2 pages 13-38).
-In addition, the Complainant took issue with the Respondent's city population forecasts, noting a population decline between 2015 and 2016 (100,807 to 99,832) and the City's failure to reach it's 2016 projected population. - [28] The Complainant argued that the methodology used by the Respondent results in the overassessment of small spaces and provided the Board with a list of 14 retail units in the 0 3,000 sf category located in Southpointe Plaza (the subject), Southpointe Common (immediately north of the subject), and Gaetz Avenue Crossing (nearby) which collectively had a median lease rate of \$26.00/sf. - [29] The Complainant stated that the lease rates applied in the 20,000sf plus category exceed the typical rents as of July 1, 2016 and argued that the lease rates for Sport Check (\$14.10/sf) and Winners (\$13.00/sf) located within the subject property are more reflective of the current market rate. - [30] The Complainant noted that a \$14.00/sf rate had been applied to a Michaels store and to "a vacant Future Shop location" in Gaetz Avenue Crossing.
-The Complainant noted that Bed Bath and Beyond and Best Buy, both located in the subject property were specific examples of properties being penalized by the Respondent's methodology. - [31] The Complainant stressed that all of the comparable lease rates presented were based on leases which started after July 1, 2013.
-On this basis the Complainant requested that the assessed rates for the three identified size categories be adjusted as follows: - 0 3000 sf space type: \$24.50/sf instead of \$25.77 - 3001 6000 sf space type: \$22.00/sf instead of \$22.93 - 20,000 plus sf space type: \$14.00/sf instead of \$17.50 and that the total valuation be reduced to \$43,366,000
+In support of this, the Complainant referred to two major industrial operations that had either vacated large portions of their space or downsized considerably in the 2016 valuation year, and cited an e-mail from Avison Young (exhibit C2 page 36) confirming increasing industrial vacancies and declining industrial property values in the Red Deer area. - [27] The Complainant also cited a number of mid-2016 Alberta Government (Treasury Branch and Finance) publications and newspaper articles describing the struggling economy, declining economic output and growing unemployment among a variety of economic indicators (exhibit C2 pages 13-35).
+In addition, the Complainant took issue with the Respondent's city population forecasts, noting a population decline between 2015 and 2016 (100,807 to 99,832) and the City's failure to reach it's 2016 projected population. - [28] The Complainant argued that the methodology used by the Respondent results in the overassessment of small spaces and provided the Board with a list of 14 retail units in the 0 3,000 sf category located in Southpointe Plaza (the subject), Southpointe Common (immediately north of the subject), and Gaetz Avenue Crossing (nearby) which collectively had a median lease rate of \$26.00/sf. - [29] The Complainant argued that in the 6,000 to 20,000 sf category the best comparison for the subject property is the adjacent power centre (Southpointe Common) where that size category is valued at \$17.64/sf. - [30] The Complainant stated that the lease rates applied in the 20,000sf plus category exceed the typical rents as of July 1, 2016 and argued that the lease rates for Sport Check (\$14.10/sf) and Winners (\$13.00/sf) in Southpointe Common are more reflective of the current market rate. - [31] The Complainant noted that a \$14.00/sf rate had been applied to a Michaels store and to "a vacant Future Shop location" in Gaetz Avenue Crossing.
+The Complainant also noted that Bed Bath and Beyond and Best Buy, both located in the subject property were specific examples of properties being penalized by the Respondent's methodology. - [32] The Complainant stressed that all of the comparable lease rates presented were based on leases which started after July 1, 2013.
+On this basis the Complainant requested that the assessed rates for the three identified size categories be adjusted as follows:

+0 - 3000 sf space type: \$26.00/sf instead of \$26.83

+6001 - 20,000 sf space type: \$17.64/sf instead of \$19.25

+20,000 plus sf space type: \$14.00/sf instead of \$15.27

+and that the total valuation be reduced to \$43,908,500.